bockring/ArduMark/SECURITY.md

 | LTS V1.0 | :white_check_mark: |
 |    ~v5   |        :x:         |

-## How to Report a Vulnerability or a bug
+## How to Report a Vulnerability or a Bug

-User sometimes find a vulnerability or a bug.
-In that case, please send e-mail to me as soon as you can.(In the case of vulnerbility, don't tell to other person.)
+Users sometimes find a vulnerability or a bug.
+In that case, please send an e-mail to me as soon as you can.
+(In the case of vulnerability, don't tell to other person.)
-Then I will stop sharing and I start debugs.
-After that, I will send you message of finishing debugs and I will appreciate.
+Then I will stop sharing and I start debugging.
+After that, I will send you a message about finishing debugs and I will appreciate it.

-My e-mail address : bockring.scratcher@gmail.com
+My e-mail address: bockring.scratcher@gmail.com